 Certification mark use

-In instances where an organisation is accredited for quality, safety and/or environment then the Obsequentia logos outlined below are to be used.
+In instances where an organisation is accredited for quality, environment and/or safety then the Obsequentia logos outlined below are to be used.

 Figure 1.
 Logo for